-29. In March 2015, Corruption Watch approached the High Court for an order setting aside the decision of the CEO of SASSA to pay CPS, an amount of R317-million for the "re-registration"

-of beneficiaries without following prescribed supply chain management procedures.
-In this regard, Corruption Watch submitted that the decision to pay the amount should be declared unlawful and set aside in which case, CPS should be ordered to pay back the R317 million.

-30. It is important to note that SASSA and the CEO of SASSA are no longer defending Corruption down for hearing on 6 November 2017.
+- 29. In March 2015, Corruption Watch approached the High Court for an order setting aside the decision of the CEO of SASSA to pay CPS, an amount of R317-million for the "re-registration" of beneficiaries without following prescribed supply chain management procedures.
+In this regard, Corruption Watch submitted that the decision to pay the amount should be declared unlawful and set aside in which case, CPS should be ordered to pay back the R317 million. - 30.
+It is important to note that SASSA and the CEO of SASSA are no longer defending Corruption Watch's application and that CPS is the only remaining respondent in the matter, which is set down for hearing on 6 November 2017.